(This article was reprinted in the online magazine of the Institute for Ethics & Emerging Technologies, February 8, 2016.)

 John Searle (1932 – ) is currently the Slusser Professor of Philosophy at the University of California, Berkeley.
 He received his PhD from Oxford University.
 He is a prolific author and one of the most important living philosophers.

-According to Searle, Kurzweil’s book is an extensive reflection on the implications of Moore’s law.[i]
+According to Searle, Kurzweil’s book, The Age of Spiritual Machines: When Computers Exceed Human Intelligence, is an extensive reflection on the implications of Moore’s law.[i]
 The essence of that argument is that smarter than human computers will arrive, we will download ourselves into this smart hardware, thereby guaranteeing our immortality.
 Searle attacks this fantasy by focusing on the chess playing computer “Deep Blue,” (DB) which defeated world chess champion Gary Kasparov in 1997.

 Kurzweil thinks DB is a good example of the way that computers have begun to exceed human intelligence.
 But DB’s brute force method of searching through possible moves differs dramatically from the how human brains play chess.
 To clarify Searle offers his famous Chinese Room Argument.
 If I’m in a room with a program that answers questions in Chinese even though I do not understand Chinese, the fact that I can output the answer in Chinese does not mean I understand the language.
 Similarly DB does not understand chess, and Kasparov was playing a team of programmers, not a machine.
 Thus Kurzweil is mistaken if he believes that DB was thinking.